fbpx

 Made of heavy-duty, puncture-proof, and UV-resistant vinylSome dogs may feel insecure without raised sides

-Largest size is extremely spaciousA few complaints that it gets a ball of air in the middle so it’s not completely flat
+The largest size is extremely spaciousA few complaints that it gets a ball of air in the middle, so it’s not completely flat

 Excellent stability